hbaseinaction/twitbase/README.md

 ## Usage

 Build managed via [leiningen][1].
 A version of lein is included with the project source.
-It will install itself into your home directory the first time it is run.
+It will retrieve its necessary dependencies the first time it is run.

 To build a jar suitable for running the examples: